 This requires the assistance of your family law attorney, equipped with the tools and resources necessary to help your case.
 They understand your needs, because they focus on the needs of men and fathers alike who have faced similar circumstances in their divorce or child custody situations.

 Depending on your state, you may have to face an uphill battle, when navigating the ins and outs of child support regulations, alongside your family law attorney.
-However, many states, like Ohio, are looking to make changes, in order to ease the process.
+However, many states, like Ohio,have made changes, in order to ease the process.

-Currently, Ohio utilizes the income shares model, based on the idea that the child should receive the same proportion of a parent’s income as they would if they were living together.
-However, legislation recently passed through both the Ohio state House of Representatives and the Ohio state Senate, regarding child support reform.
+Previously, Ohio utilized the income shares model, based on the idea that the child should receive the same proportion of a parent’s income as they would if they were living together.
+However, legislation passed, and the bill was signed by Governor John Kasich signed House Bill 366 into law July 1, 2018, according to the Sentinel Tribune.
+The guidelines for child support previously had not been updated since 1992.

-The bill will utilized updated economic data for the calculation of orders for families with a combined income of up to $300,000, which is an increase from the current $150,000.
-The bill also will account for shared parenting time and take in to consideration parental contributions for medical expenses and health care coverage.
+The law utilizes updated economic data for the calculation of orders for families with a combined income of up to $300,000, which is an increase from the previous $150,000.
+The law also accounts for shared parenting time and take in to consideration parental contributions for medical expenses and health care coverage.

-The bill also will establish a “self-sufficiency reserve” to make sure low-income parents do not face child support orders that they cannot afford and a cap to allowable credit given for child care expenses.
-This is so low-income child support payors are limited to sharing half of the child care costs.
+The law also establishes a “self-sufficiency reserve” to make sure low-income parents do not face child support orders that they cannot afford and a cap to allowable credit given for child care expenses.
+This is so that low-income child support payors are limited to sharing half of the child care costs.

-It also changes the minimum child support order to $80 a month, which is an increase from the current $50 minimum and it will allow state workers to update the child support formula tables, as opposed to needing lawmakers to approve any updates.
+It also changed the minimum child support order to $80 a month, which is an increase from the previous $50 minimum and it allows state workers to update the child support formula tables, as opposed to needing lawmakers to approve any updates.

 Possible outcomes and consequences

-This bill will not only aid parents who struggle with being able to afford their high child support payments, but also parents receiving the payments.
+This law not only aids parents who struggle with being able to afford their high child support payments, but also parents receiving the payments.
 According to Sarah Fields, head of the Montgomery County Child Support Enforcement Agency, approximately $100 million in child support payments go uncollected each year.

-“The goal of the changes is to have child support orders that are based on the ability to pay, with the ultimate goal of consistent, regular payments to families with children,” said Fields.
+“The goal of the changes is to have child support orders that are based on the ability to pay, with the ultimate goal of consistent, regular payments to families with children,” Fields told the Dayton Daily News.